microsoft/cppwinrt/Docs/Migrating C++ CX source code to C++ WinRT.md

 Mapping C++/CX Platform types to C++/WinRT types
 ------------------------------------------------

-The C++ Windows Runtime language extensions provides several C++/CX specific data types.
+The C++ Windows Runtime language extensions provide several C++/CX specific data types.
 These reside in the Platform namespace.
 When you disable Windows Runtime language extensions, you can't use the Platform types (as they aren't standard C++).
 Therefore, for each, we provide an equivalent type defined using standard C++.

 | C++/CX | CX++/WinRT |
 | ---- | ---- |